 Though it’s not common, it is possible to die from alcohol withdrawal.
 It tends to be more likely for someone who has been a heavy drinker for many years and suffers severe withdrawal symptoms.
 Abruptly taking alcohol away from the body can lead to heart arrhythmias and kidney and liver dysfunction.
 Even more concerning, however, is the seizures that can accompany alcohol withdrawal.

-Delirium tremens are one of the more extreme side effects that can take place during the detox phase.
+Delirium tremens is one of the more extreme side effects that can take place during the detox phase.
 The level of consciousness and delirium can be fatal in approximately 1 to 15 percent of cases.
-For individuals who are older, have poor liver function or have been heavy drinkers for many years, delirium tremens can be markedly worse.
+For individuals who are older, have poor liver function, or have been heavy drinkers for many years, delirium tremens can be markedly worse.

 With the potential risk of death when going through alcohol withdrawal, it’s highly recommended that you or your loved one seek help from an addiction treatment center like The River Source.
 Let’s find out more about the options that are available to you in the next section.